actions/importer-labs/circle_ci/2-audit.md

 In this lab, you will use the `audit` command to get a high-level view of all projects in a CircleCI organization.

-The `audit` command operates by fetching all of the projects defined in CircleCI organization, converting each to their equivalent GitHub Actions workflow, and writing a report that summarizes how complete and complex of a migration is possible with Valet.
+The `audit` command operates by fetching all of the projects defined in a CircleCI organization, converting each to their equivalent GitHub Actions workflow, and writing a report that summarizes how complete and complex of a migration is possible with Valet.

 ## Prerequisites